 8. Dominican Republic

-There are five highly renowned dive spots in the Dominican Republic: Bayahibe, Airport Wall, Santo Domingo, Juan Dolio, and Paradise Reef.
-Bayahibe is one of the most loved locations with its vista of caves, wrecks, and deep dives.
-Beginners can access the 43-foot-deep (13m) Atlantic Princess wreck, while deep-certified divers can venture down to Saint George at 120 feet (36m).
+There are five highly renowned dive spots in the Dominican Republic: Bayahibe, Airport Wall, Santo Domingo, Juan Dolio and Paradise Reef.
+Bayahibe is one of the most popular locations with its vista of caves, wrecks and deep dives.
+Beginners can also access the Atlantic Princess wreck, while deep-certified divers can venture down to Saint George at 120 feet (36 meters).

-Furthermore, just north of the Dominican Republic is Silver Bank.
-In short, this sunken bank tucked in the blue sea of the Caribbean is one of the very few locations worldwide to swim with humpback whales.
-It’s a dedicated breeding and calving zone for this pelagic species between January and April, resulting in some of the best Caribbean diving during the winter months.
+Just north of the Dominican Republic is Silver Bank.
+This sunken bank tucked in the blue sea of the Caribbean is one of the very few locations worldwide to swim with humpback whales.
+It’s a dedicated breeding and calving zone between January and April, resulting in some of the best Caribbean diving during the winter months.

 An aerial view of a jetty extending from white sands into clear blue water in Turks and Caicos, a top Caribbean destination